menu

 Because occupations involving physical labor dominate the local economy, Dierks is generally considered to be a blue-collar town.
 36.60% of the Dierks workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Dierks is a city of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Dierks who work in sales jobs (25.77%), healthcare suport services (9.79%), and law enforcement and fire fighting (8.76%).

-A relatively large number of people in Dierks telecommute to their jobs.
-Overall, about 7.25% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 7.25% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle